Melkurap/protector_modules/README.md

 # protector_modules
 ### Thesis alfa project tested on elephone P9000

   This bachelor's thesis code concern a mobile application in Android system operation.
 This is reason, why application has a Polish language GUI.
 The aim of app is maintain psychophysical health by remanding about pauses and color temperature and brightness regulation.
 App includes three independent modules which each other has apart, unique icon.
 One of the module named "automaticpauses" Includes two countdown timers named "micropause" and "macropasue".
 The task of micropause countdown timer is remanding about pause often.
 For example every minute.
 The latter is remanding much more rarely than aforementioned.
 Of course these variables is contractual.
-Below screens shows working the application
+Below screens shows working the application.

 <p align="center">